jayz22/stellar-confidential-transfer/docs/design_doc.md

 pub struct ElGamalEncryptionKey(BytesN<32>);

 // The quantities (amount and balance) are initially divided into fixed-length (16-bit) chunks
 // and encrypted individually.
-Additional of quantities occur on each chunk individually, therefore
+Addition of quantities occur on each chunk individually, therefore
 // the chunk can grow to be larger than 16-bits, but not exceeding 32-bits if the max addition
 // counter is 2^16.
 #[contracttype]